Top Bar Hives

 Question: Some people say that TBH's don't winter well in cold climates.
 Do they?

 Answer: I have them in Nebraska and others have them places as cold as Casper Wyoming.
 I have heard only one report from anyone keeping bees in top bar hives that they don't overwinter well in cold climates.
 Other than that, I have only heard it from people who have not attempted it.
 It is a good plan to get the cluster to one end at the beginning of winter so they can work their way to the other end over winter.
 If they are in the middle they may work their way to one end and starve with stores at the other end.
 The bigger problems are having top bar hives in very HOT climates and yet people seem to do that as well.
-I have the most problems on the over a hundred degree F days when I have comb collapses.
+I have the most problems on the over a hundred degree F days (38° C) when I have comb collapses.

 Question:Top Bar Hives were developed in Africa right?
 So it's a tropical hive?

 Answer: Actually they were developed in Greece thousands of years ago, and then used in many other places.
 But the real concern seems to be that there is a belief that bees won't move horizontally.
 Obviously this is not true.
 I've seen hives in hollow horizontal branches, I've seen them in floors, and I've overwintered them in Horizontal hives, both TBHs and Langstroth frame hives.
 Bees do tend to only move in one direction when clustered and have trouble changing direction in a cluster in the cold.
 But they don't seem to care if that direction is horizontal or vertical.
 Trough hives (chest hives, or whatever else you wish to call a horizontal hive) have been kept in Scandinavian countries for centuries.
+According to Eva Crane horizontal hives are now and have always been the most popular form of hive from Scandinavia to the tropics.

 Question: Without a queen excluder how do you keep the queen out of the honey?